 Complex Installations

 Expert roofers assess whether existing flashing can be reused based on its condition and new roofing requirements.
-In severe damage cases, they may suggest repairing roof flashing or replacement.
+In severe damage cases, they may suggest repairing the roof flashing or replacing it.

 Safety Concerns